 Immediately after surgery, you may be on a restricted diet.
 To promote optimal healing and help you regain weight you may have lost either before or after your operation, it is vital to re-establish a healthy diet.
 After you recover from surgery, you should be able to go back to your usual diet unless you are otherwise instructed.
-However, it is important to know that certain foods may impact the odour or consistency of your output.
+However, it is important to know that certain foods may impact the odor or consistency of your output.
+Learn more on page 26.